tpiliposian/not-awesome-web3-security-roadmap/README.md

 There’s [Solodit](https://solodit.cyfrin.io/), a fantastic resource filled with millions of bug reports.
 It’s a great way to learn, but the best strategy isn’t just reading bug descriptions without context (especially for high or critical ones).

-Here’s an ideal approach: **take a scope from one of the contest platforms (I’ll list them below), try your own audit, and then review all the findings you missed.
+Here’s an ideal approach: **take a scope from one of the contest platforms** (I’ll list them below), **try your own audit, and then review all the findings you missed.
 Understand them, and repeat.** This is the phase for truly in-depth learning.
 For example, if you’re working on a liquid staking or governance project, dive into every article you can find to understand those systems inside and out—that’s how you’ll grow as a security researcher.
+But make sure you not only understand **what** you missed, but also **why** you missed it, and work on that constantly.

 Here are the top contest platforms: